Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Objects deformed along beziers only look correct for the first.
   - Likely a problem in `Bezier::recompute`
     - evenTsAlongCubic does not consider there might be mutiple control points.
+- [ ] Use ConvexShapes for cars as they are largely convex and should support dynamic collision.

 ### Descriptor Layout Idea